Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 - Automatic Conversation Reassignment is activated.
 - Auto Assign Conversations to a Busy Agent is activated.

-Result: The first two conversations will be assigned to Agent 1, and the next two will be assigned to Agent 2.
+Result: Agent 1 receives the first conversation, Agent 2 receives the second, Agent 1 gets the third, and Agent 2 gets the fourth.

 **Example 3**